-(Includ Table 6.6 Middle/High High School Classroom Usage 2015-16 (Includes 3 Gyms, Cafeteria, Auditorium, Library, 2 Music Rooms, 2 Art Rooms & the District Offices) School Building No. Full- Size Rooms Core Academic Classrooms (30) Other Usage of Full-Size Rooms (23) Usage of Small Rooms, Not Full-Size, Other Than Administration Middle/ High School 53 English-7 Soc.
-Studies-6 Math-6 Science-8 Spanish-3 Special Ed-6:1:1-1 Special Ed Resource-6 Business-2 Computer Lab-3 Health-1 Family/Consumer Science-1 Tech Shop-1 Testing Center-1 Computer Storage-1 Board Room-1 Faculty Room-1 Empty-4 Weight Room-1 Nurse-1 Tech-1 Lunch Detention-1
+Table 6.6 Middle/High High School Classroom Usage 2015-16 (Includes 3 Gyms, Cafeteria, Auditorium, Library, 2 Music Rooms, 2 Art Rooms & the District Offices) Usage of Small No. Other Usage of Rooms, School Full-Core Academic Full-Size Rooms (23) Not Full-Size.
+Building Size Classrooms (30) Other Than Rooms Administration Special Ed-6:1:1-1 Special Ed Resource-6 Business-2 Computer Lab-3 English-7 Health-1 Weight Room-1 Middle/ Soc.
+Studies-6 Family/Consumer Science-1 Nurse-1 High 53 Math-6 Tech Shop-1 Tech-1 Science-8 School Testing Center-1 Lunch Detention-1 Spanish-3 Computer Storage-1 Board Room-1 Faculty Room-1 Empty-4

-Table 8 above shows that 30 of the 53 full size classrooms are used for core academic classrooms.
-In addition, another ten classrooms are used for related academic instruction and a faculty room.
-In addition, however, there are four empty classrooms, a boardroom, a computer storage room, a testing center, and six full size classrooms that are being used as resource rooms.
-Once again, we see a school building with an abundance of space due to underutilized and vacant rooms and six resource rooms that could be located in much smaller rooms being located in full size classrooms.
+Table 6.6 above shows that 30 of the 53 full size classrooms are used for core academic classrooms.
+In addition, another ten classrooms are used for related academic instruction and a faculty room, while there are four empty classrooms, a boardroom, a computer storage room, a testing center, and six full size classrooms that are being used as resource rooms.
+Once again, we see a school building with an abundance of space due to underutilized and vacant rooms and six resource rooms that could be located in much smaller rooms that currently occupy full size classrooms.
 This excess space was also confirmed in the tour of the facility that was provided for the advisory committee.